Skip to main content

 The "index" operation requests a list of keys on the keyserver that

-match the text or key ID in the "search" variable.
-Historically, the
+match the text in the "search" field.
+Historically, the "index"

-"index" operation returned a human readable HTML document containing
+operation returned a human readable HTML document containing links

 A keyserver MAY support the "vindex" operation.